 I feel with Facebook it’s important to have a presence but the biggest asset they have is that you can perform Facebooks ads on here.
 At this stage I will only be focusing a little bit on Facebook with a view to pushing the brand on here once the site is live through the use of Facebook ads (this will likely become it’s own post down the line).
 Cross posting the stuff rom Instagram is a good tool for Facebook as the content displays in full.
 Linking your accounts is an easy win to help your efforts on one platform grow another.

 So they’re you have it.
 The ‘From the Ground Up’ strategy for launching before you launch your Shopify store.
-This ticks so many boxes as ideally you would have a strong social following of people who actually engage (so when you launch your site they share it) which acts as its own form of interest but also as funnels to lead people to the holding page where they can sign up the mailing list.
+This ticks so many boxes as ideally you would have a strong social following of people who actually engage (so when you launch your site they share it) which acts as its own form of interest but also as funnels to lead people to the holding page where they can sign up to the mailing list.
 The goal is to generate a buzz and interest in your brand, formed from real documentation and connection with your audience so that upon launching, you not only have your first potential customers but also your first potential fans that will tell other’s about your brand.

-This is a unique time in the creation of your brand and you should capitalise on the unique things it can offer. it’s a time for real connection with your audience by showing where your brand it truly at in its process.
+This is a unique time in the creation of your brand and you should capitalise on the unique things it can offer.
+It’s a time for real connection with your audience by showing where your brand it truly at in its process.
 It’s not time to just hold your cards close to your chest until everything is perfect.

 We’ll focus on actually building your store and brand in the next post.